AckerlyXu/heima/articles/cortana-analytics-playbook-demand-forecasting-energy.md

 In this playbook, we put together the business and analytical guidelines needed for a successful development and deployment of energy demand forecast solution.
 These proposed guidelines can help utilities, data scientists, and data engineers in establishing fully operationalized, cloud-based, demand-forecasting solutions.
 For companies who are just starting their big data and advanced analytics journey, such a solution can represent the initial seed in their long-term smart grid strategy.

-> [AZURE.TIP]
+> [!TIP]
-> To download a diagram that provides an architectural overview of this template, see [Cortana Intelligence Solution Template architecture for demand forecasting of energy](/documentation/articles/cortana-analytics-architecture-demand-forecasting-energy/).
+> To download a diagram that provides an architectural overview of this template, see [Cortana Intelligence Solution Template architecture for demand forecasting of energy](./cortana-analytics-architecture-demand-forecasting-energy.md).
 >
 >